mat-sz/bfloader/README.md

 After running, type in your Brainfuck program using your keyboard and press Enter to execute it.
 The output will be shown in the lower half of your screen.

+Currently there is no way to stop the execution without rebooting the computer/virtual machine.